wyli/OPT_formating/README.md

 ##### note:

 First make sure NIFTI in on matlab path and the file `load_nii_img.m` should be fixed.
 Some image blocks have no corresponding annotations.
+notice file path delimiter
 dataset file (Image) path format:

 `[DatasetIndex]/Images/[Type]/[ImageIndex]/[ImageBlockIndex]/*.bmp`